Graph Anomaly Detection in Time Series: A Survey: Challenges and Future Directions

 \section{Challenges and Future Directions}

-Although G-TSAD is a new topic, it has been rapidly growing in popularity, as \b{can be inferred} by the number of studies published in the prestigious Artificial Intelligence venues described in Section \ref{sec:methods}.
-However, detecting anomalies in graphs with evolving graph features and \t{adjacency matrices} is challenging, leading to several major concerns in the existing studies.
-In this section, we analyze these challenges and pinpoint potential directions for future studies on G-TSAD.
+Although G-TSAD is a new topic, it has been rapidly growing in popularity, as can be inferred by the number of studies published in the prestigious Artificial Intelligence venues described in Section \ref{sec:methods}.
+However, detecting anomalies in graphs with evolving graph features and adjacency matrices is challenging, leading to several major concerns in the existing studies.
+In this section, we analyze these challenges and pinpoint potential directions for future studies.

 \textbf{Theoretical Foundation and Explainability}.
 Despite its great success in various time-series applications, most existing G-TSAD methods are designed and evaluated by empirical experiments without sufficient theoretical foundations to prove their reliability.
-Plus, they ignore the explainability of learned representations and predicted results -- e.g., what are the important features \t{of nodes and edges, and adjacency matrices} in graphs?
+Plus, they ignore the explainability of learned representations and predicted results -- e.g., what are the important features of nodes and edges, and adjacency matrices in graphs?
 Is the output (e.g., anomaly score) sufficient to conclude the abnormality of graph objects?
 These are important concerns for interpreting the model behavior.
-Therefore, we believe that in addition to the empirical design, providing a solid theoretical foundation \s{of graph theories (e.g., graph signal processing, spectral graph theory) } and a deep analysis of the learned representations to improve the model's generalization and robustness are crucial.
+Therefore, we believe that in addition to the empirical design, providing a solid theoretical foundation and a deep analysis of the learned representations to improve the model's generalization and robustness are crucial.